Caral-Supe was declared a UNESCO World Heritage Site in 2009. Here are tips on how to get to there, where to stay and what to see.

 Upon discovering its age, archaeologists now recognize it as being a mother city for other civilizations that dominated the Americas during and after the rise and fall of the Caral civilization.
 Around the world, these so-called mother cities have been important for all types of researchers inquiring about what motivated ancient people to make the transition from living in isolated bands of small families to creating large city-states.
 The discovery of Caral helped archaeologists get a glimpse into the nature of human societies.

-To learn more about the fascinating discovery of Caral and its implications on our understanding of humanity, watch this BBC documentary:
+To learn more about the fascinating discovery of Caral and its implications on our understanding of humanity, watch this documentary:

 Quick tips for going to Caral-Supe